 8. How will school staff support my child?

 In the first instance, any concerns will be addressed through “Quality First Teaching” in the child’s class – this will include a more personalised approach and careful differentiation within the classroom.

 If a child continues to underperform, then the SENCO will become involved to carry out appropriate assessments to provide more specialised, individual support.
-At this stage parents will be informed that their child is needing additional support and a plan will be shared.
+At this stage parents will be informed that their child is needing additional support and a shared plan will be written, with you and your child.
 Staff from the SEN team may work with your child at this point.

 If in-school support does not have an impact or if a child’s needs require more specialist assessment, the SENCO will refer to appropriate external support agencies to provide advice to the school on how to meet the child’s needs.

 In school, SEN learning interventions are tailored to meet the needs of the child and these include Individual Literacy Intervention; Talking Partners; 1:1 tuition in phonics, reading, writing or maths; Speech and Language therapy, following therapist-provided programmes or based on in-school assessments.
 Other support may involve additional resources, programmes from the occupational therapist or physiotherapist or personalised learning plans.